davidlcassidy/travel-wallet/README.md

 - Upcoming credit card annual fee

 In the Settings, the user can adjust the period of time before these events that a notification will be sent.
-Futhermore, monitoring of each individual loyalty program and credit card can be turned on or off, dictating whether or not notifications will be sent.
-This makes for a flexable notifications interface that is customizable to the needs of each user.
+Furthermore, monitoring of each individual loyalty program and credit card can be turned on or off, dictating whether or not notifications will be sent.
+This makes for a flexible notifications interface that is customizable to the needs of each user.

 Along with the Notifications tab, Travel Wallet can also send push notifications to the phone status bar in real time.
-This can be useful for users who would like to be automatically notificed of events rather than regularly opening the app and checking their notifications manually.
+This can be useful for users who would like to be automatically notified of events rather than regularly opening the app and checking their notifications manually.
 These phone notifications can be turned on/off in the Settings.